 I was asked recently how I am doing postpartum—after a high risk and very difficult pregnancy (I was sick and miserable the entire 9 months), I didn’t know how my body would bounce back.
 And thankfully, I feel pretty good, but am also dealing with adrenal fatigue for sure, which is to be expected postpartum!
 Here are some of my most effective ways to support adrenal health after having a baby!

 I am by no means a mom expert at this point, but know for certain that intentionally choosing to take care of myself and support my adrenal glands has in fact made me a better mother and better able to take care of our sweet Remington.
 You see, if you go down, your baby will suffer as a result!
 Remember that the better you feel postpartum, the better you will be able to take care of your baby.

-Adrenal fatigue is no joke and something that a majority of women suffer from in some degree or another—but as a new mom, you just grew a baby, that takes A LOT of energy and nutrients from your body.
-(If breastfeeding are continuing to grow a baby!
+Adrenal fatigue is rough and something that many women suffer from in some degree or another—but as a new mom, you just grew a baby, that takes A LOT of energy and nutrients from your body.
+(If breastfeeding are continuing to grow a baby!)
 Your body prioritizes nourishing your baby over you, so it’s up to YOU to take care of yourself!
 Adrenal dysfunction is completely normal after giving birth, but it is important to take steps to improve it, so you can feel your best for your new baby.

 5 Ways to Support Your Adrenal Health Postpartum